5rahim/chalk-ui/README.md

 </div>

 # Chalk
-React components for SaaS applications.

-## Why?

-Speed up productivity by using the CLI to paste components you need into your codebase.
+Chalk UI is a command-line interface (CLI) tool designed to facilitate the integration of fully-functional, pre-made Tailwind components into your project.

 ## Features

 - 🔥 TailwindCSS
 - 🔥 Useful and [fully customizable](https://chalk.rahim.app) components
-- 🔥 You own the logic
+- 🔥 You own the code
 - 🔥 i18n

 ## Documentation